-Written by Ryan on Wednesday the 21st of November 2018.
+Written by Active Minds on Wednesday the 21st of November 2018.

 Christmas can be a wonderful time of the year, where we spend quality time with our family and loved ones, eat delicious food and give and receive presents.
 However, if your loved one has dementia, it can be hard to think of a present to get them.
 In this blog we look at some appropriate gifts for people with early to mid-stage dementia, a mixture of ideas that will not only help stimulate and engage them, but will also encourage them to live an independent life for longer.